logo

 12. Building AI Products Gets Easier

-AutoML tools now handle everything from data prep to model tuning, letting teams build full machine learning projects without deep technical skills.
+AutoML tools now handle everything from data prep to model tuning, letting teams build full machine learning projects without great technical skills.

 And with low-code/no-code platforms, even non-developers can create AI workflows using drag-and-drop interfaces.